Photo de cerises de café sur un arbre

 History and Origin

-The Geisha variety, also spelled Gesha, is native to the mountainous forests of Ethiopia.
-It was introduced to Panama in the 1960s, where it gained worldwide fame for its exceptional qualities.
+The Geisha variety, also spelled Gesha, originated in the mountain forests of Ethiopia.
+It was introduced to Panama in the 1960s, where it gained worldwide renown for its exceptional qualities.

 Geisha coffees are often described as exquisite and complex.
-They feature pronounced floral notes, lively acidity and nuances of tropical fruits like mango, papaya and jasmine.
+They feature pronounced floral notes, lively acidity, and nuances of tropical fruits such as mango, papaya, and jasmine.
 Their rarity and unique flavor profile make them one of the most sought-after and expensive varieties in the world.

 Terroirs and Cultivation

-Mainly grown in Panama, Geisha has also found suitable habitats in other regions such as Costa Rica and Colombia.
-The high altitude conditions and attentive care of the producers contribute to the exceptional quality of these coffees.
+Mainly cultivated in Panama, Geisha has also found suitable habitats in other regions such as Costa Rica and Colombia.
+High altitude conditions and careful attention from producers contribute to the exceptional quality of these coffees.

 6. SL28 and SL34: Kenyan Elegance